adityabhatt205/LogLens/README.md

     registry.add_rule_dir(Path(__file__).parent / "my_rules")
 ```

-Plugin rules participate in both `analyzer scan`, `analyzer tail`, and the web dashboard rule engine.
+Plugin rules participate in both `logsense scan`, `logsense tail`, and the web dashboard rule engine.
 Plugin PII patterns apply to every redaction pass.
 A plugin that raises an exception is logged as a warning and skipped — it never crashes the host process.

 ---